Greater Vancouver Zoo: History

 In 1999, the facility went through another ownership change and was eventually renamed the Greater Vancouver Zoo.
 During this period, the zoo focused more towards conservation and to building up its educational programs.

 In 2000, the Greater Vancouver Zoo joined the Oregon Spotted Frog Recovery Program.
 At the time, the frog was the only species to receive an "emergency listing" as an endangered species in Canada.
-The zoo is currently still involved with this program, releasing frogs into the wild after they are weighed, measured, and tagged.
-Furthermore, many animals have been rescued over the years and eventually released back into the wild, but some animals like "Shadow", a grizzly bear, could not be returned because she had been abandoned as a young cub and was not able to learn the skills needed to survive in the wild.
+The zoo is still involved with this program, releasing frogs into the wild after they are weighed, measured, and tagged.
+Many animals have been rescued over the years and eventually released back into the wild, but some animals like Shadow, a grizzly bear, cannot be returned; she had been abandoned as a young cub and was not able to learn the skills needed to survive in the wild.
 In addition, the majority of the zoo's reptiles, exotic birds, various cat species, and many others were taken in for numerous reasons, such as being rescued from the illegal pet trade or after being abandoned as pets.